Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Related Work

 Recently, a lot of work has focused on rigorous analysis of data collected by honeypots using machine learning and statistical techniques.
 Despite potential limitations on the availability of data in the majority of prior research, intrinsic patterns in cyber attacks have been identified.
-For example, Z. Zhan et. al. [23] demonstrated the presence of long-range temporal dependencies in attack patterns captured by low-interaction honeypots.
-Owning to the presence of long-range dependencies in the rich information captured by honeypots, various frameworks have been proposed which exploit these statistical properties for modelling cyber attacks [25].
-Other framework proposed involve [28] deals with graph-based clustering of time-series attack patterns thereby identifying the activities of worms and botnets present in the honeypot traffic.
-A technique proposed in [25] employs a similarity metric called squared prediction error (SPE) for computing distance between observation projected in residual space and the k-dimensional hyperspace determined by PCA.
+For example, \cite{zhan} demonstrated the presence of long-range temporal dependencies in attack patterns captured by low-interaction honeypots.
+Owning to the presence of long-range dependencies in the rich information captured by honeypots, various frameworks have been proposed which exploit these statistical properties for modelling cyber attacks \cite{kaaniche}.
+Other frameworks proposed involve \cite{thonnard} which deals with graph-based clustering of time-series attack patterns thereby identifying the activities of worms and botnets present in the honeypot traffic.
+A technique proposed in \cite{almotairi} employs a similarity metric called squared prediction error (SPE) for computing distance between observation projected in residual space and the $k$-dimensional hyperspace determined by principal component analysis (PCA).
 This metric was used to identify new attack patterns in the honeypot logs.
-On the other hand, the intent behind cyber attacks also provide a fair indication of the target of the attacker and several approaches for intent prediction using HMMs [16] have been developed.
-To detect intrusions, Nong Ye et.al.[18] employed two EWMA techniques to detect anomalous changes in event intensity specifically for correlated and uncorrelated data.
-Behaviour-rule based intrusion detection methods where also investigated in domain of cyber physical systems particularly in Smart Grid Applications by Robert Mitchell [12] which demonstrated that detecting attackers based on behaviour features led to low false positives.
-On the other hand, Dawei [17] Shi used stochastic modelling framework particularly using finite state hidden markov model to solve joint state and attack estimation problem.
-Erland et. al. [13] found time feature to be extremely important in modelling attacker behaviour and the attack process can be split into three phases namely the learning phase, standard phase and innovative attack phase.
-[22] suggested the use of game theory approach by formulating a Bayesian game to understand the attacker-defender interactions in honeypot-enabled networks.
+On the other hand, the intent behind cyber attacks also provide a fair indication of the target of the attacker and several approaches for intent prediction using HMMs \cite{zhang} have been developed.
+To detect intrusions, \cite{ye} employed two EWMA techniques to detect anomalous changes in event intensity specifically for correlated and uncorrelated data.
+Behaviour-rule based intrusion detection methods where also investigated in domain of cyber physical systems particularly in Smart Grid Applications by \cite{mitchell} which demonstrated that detecting attackers based on behaviour features led to low false positives.
+On the other hand, \cite{shi} used stochastic modelling framework particularly using finite state Hidden Markov Model to solve joint state and attack estimation problem. \cite{jonsson} found time feature to be extremely important in modelling attacker behaviour and the attack process can be split into three phases namely the learning phase, standard phase and innovative attack phase. \cite{qdla} suggested the use of game theory approach by formulating a Bayesian game to understand the attacker-defender interactions in honeypot-enabled networks.